 One more soup for the cold weather in the wintery regions.
 A French Carrot Soup, Soupe aux Carottes Nivernaises.
 A very special soup, this one.
 Warming and buttery, sweet and luxurious, it deserves a place at your winter table.

 This soup is a specialty of Nivernais, a former province of France, around the city of Nevers that forms the modern department of Nièvre, which ennobles the carrot in its coat-of-arms!
 Old recipes have twice the amount of sugar as carrots, but today, this amount is greatly reduced.

-Are you looking for similar Carrot Soups?
-Try these other recipes too: Parsnip and Carrot Soup with Crispy Garlic, Roasted Carrot and Apple Soup, South Indian Carrot Soup, and Carrot and Roasted Tomato Soup.
+Similar recipes include Turnip Soup with Yoghurt and Coriander-Walnut Paste, Parsnip and Carrot Soup with Crispy Garlic, Roasted Carrot and Apple Soup, South Indian Carrot Soup, and Carrot and Roasted Tomato Soup.

 Soupe aux Carottes Nivernaises